himitsu95/himitsu95/README.md

 <h4 align="center">About Me</h4>

-lazy coder by day, anime marathoner by night. caffeine is my drug, i love to eat bugs
+lazy coder by day, anime marathoner by night. caffeine is my drug, i love to eat bugs,

+Just started learning to code and already dreaming in binary.
+I've got more bugs in my code than a summer night, but I'm squashing them one by one!
+Laughing at my own syntax errors since day one. 🐛
 <h4 align="center">Socials</h4>

 ###